 Between some of the switchbacks, there’s a great view to the west to the Chisos Basin Campground, and to The Window at the end of the Chisos Basin.

 I spot a Mexican Jay (formerly known as grey-breasted jay), which feeds largely on acorns and pine nuts and lives in montane pine-oak forest (in Mexico and parts of Arizona and Texas).

-Finally, the last exposed ridge is reached after 3.5km (just over two miles) – which is also the highest point of the trail.
+Finally, the Lost Mine Trail reaches the last exposed ridge is reached after 3.5km (just over two miles) – which is also the highest point of the trail.
 However, the best views are at the end of this 400m ridge.

-From the end of the trail, there are spectacular views in most directions – to the south-east is Pine Canyon and the Sierra Del Carmen, in Mexico.
+From the end of the Lost Mine Trail there are spectacular views in most directions – to the south-east is Pine Canyon and the Sierra Del Carmen, in Mexico.